Algiers tramway

-The Algiers Tramway (ترامواي الجزائر, Tramwāy al-Jazā'ir, "Algiers Tramway") is a tram system serving Algiers, the capital and largest city of Algeria.
+The Algiers tramway (ترامواي الجزائر) is a tram system serving Algiers, the capital and largest city of Algeria.
 Opened in 2011, the network is operated by the Société d'exploitation des tramways (SETRAM) and owned by the Entreprise Métro d'Alger (EMA).
-The 23-km long network consists of one line, and serves 38 stations.
+The 23 km long network consists of one line, and serves 37 stations.

 Although Algiers had a network of electric trams from the late 19th to the mid-20th century, the current network mostly runs on a different route and alignment to that of the original lines.
 Planning for the new tramway started in 2002, with construction being started in early 2007.
-The network opened on the 8th of May, 2011, and was subsequently extended three times: in 2012, 2014, and 2015.
+The network opened on 8 May 2011, and was subsequently extended three times: in 2012, 2014, and 2015.

 History

 Original network (1898-1959)

 As the capital of Algeria, Algiers has historically had some of the best transport infrastructure in the country.
 During the course of France's colonisation of Algeria, Algiers possessed a large tram network which lasted from the end of the 19th century until just before Algeria's independence.

 From 1898, three different companies operated trams in and around the city on their own independent networks, without any integration with each other, however with the same technical characteristics: a track gauge of 1055 mm, and a 600 V DC electrification system.